Altiplano–Puna volcanic complex: Geology

 The APVC is generated by the subduction of the Nazca Plate beneath the South American Plate at an angle of nearly 30°.
 Delamination of the crust has occurred beneath the northern Puna and southern Altiplano.
-Below 20 km depth, seismic data indicate the presence of melts in a layer called the Altiplano–Puna low velocity zone or Altiplano Puna magma body.
-Regional variations of activity north and south of 24°S have been attributed to the southwards moving subduction of the Juan Fernández Ridge.
-This southwards migration results in a steepening of the subducting plate behind the ridge, causing decompression melting.
-Between 1:4 to 1:6 of the generated melts are erupted to the surface as ignimbrites.
+Below 20 km depth, seismic data indicate the presence of melts in a layer called the Altiplano–Puna low-velocity zone or Altiplano Puna magma body.
+Regional variations of activity north and south of 24°S have been attributed to the southwards-moving subduction of the Juan Fernández Ridge.
+This southwards migration results in a steepening of the subducting plate behind the ridge, causing decompression melting and causing the area of active volcanism to move southward in the APVC.
+Between 1/4 and 1/6 of the generated melts are erupted to the surface as ignimbrites.

 Mafic rocks are associated with strike-slip faults and normal faults and are found in the southern Puna and Altiplano.
-The southern Puna has calc-alkaline andesites erupted after 7 mya, with the least evolved magmas being the 6.7 mya Cerro Morado and 8–7 m Rachaite complex flows.
-Basaltic over shoshonitic (both 25 and 21 m) to andesitic (post-Miocene) lavas are found in the southern Altiplano.
+The southern Puna has calc-alkaline andesites erupted after 7 Mya, with the least evolved magmas being the 6.7-Mya Cerro Morado and 8–7-metre Rachaite complex flows.
+Basaltic over shoshonitic (both 25 and 21 metres) to andesitic (post-Miocene) lavas are found in the southern Altiplano.

-Ignimbrites deposited during eruptions of APVC volcanoes are formed by "boiling over" eruptions, where magma chambers containing viscous crystal-rich volatile-poor magmas partially empty in tranquil, non-explosive fashion.
-As a result, the deposits are massive and homogeneous and show few size segregation or fluidization features.
+Ignimbrites deposited during eruptions of APVC volcanoes are formed by "boiling-over" eruptions, where magma chambers containing viscous, crystal-rich, volatile-poor magmas partially empty in tranquil, non-explosive fashion.
+As a result, the deposits are massive and homogeneous and show few size-segregation or fluidization features.
 Such eruptions have been argued to require external triggers to occur.
-There is a volume-dependent relationship between homogeneity of the eruption products and their volume; large volume ignimbrites have uniform mineralogical and compositional heterogeneity.
-Small volume ignimbrites often show gradation in composition.
+There is a volume-dependent relationship between homogeneity of the eruption products and their volume; large-volume ignimbrites have uniform mineralogical and compositional heterogeneity, while small volume ignimbrites often show gradation in composition.
 This pattern has been observed in other volcanic centres such as the Fish Canyon Tuff in the United States and the Toba ignimbrites in Indonesia.